ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 TanStack offers the ability to maintain column sizing state as well as APIs to manage interactive sizing ([`getResizeHandler`](https://tanstack.com/table/v8/docs/api/features/column-sizing#getresizehandler)).
 By plugging into `getResizeHandler` TanStack can provide all necessary column size state either as the column is being sized (allowing immediate sizing while dragging), or at the end of an interactive operation (columns update size on mouse up for example).

 TanStack expects size values to be provided as [pixel values](https://tanstack.com/table/v8/docs/api/features/column-sizing#size).
 As such, we wouldn't be able to leverage TanStack's APIs in a way to achieve our initial desired behavior.
 However, it's possible that it would be beneficial to attempt to upstream changes to TanStack that would allow us to leverage it, but I would suggest that we revisit this possibility at a later time.

-## Open Issues

--   Should we show a divider between two columns that are not resizable on hover over one of those columns?